Round Dollar Trading Up 0% Over Last Week (RD)

-Round Dollar (RD) traded 0% higher against the dollar during the one day period ending at 22:00 PM E.T. on June 20th.
-Over the last seven days, Round Dollar has traded up 0% against the dollar.
-One Round Dollar token can now be purchased for about $5.90 or 0.00020507 BTC on exchanges.
-Round Dollar has a total market cap of $1.93 billion and $8.61 worth of Round Dollar was traded on exchanges in the last 24 hours.
+Round Dollar (RD) traded 0% higher against the US dollar during the 1 day period ending at 0:00 AM ET on June 21st.
+Round Dollar has a total market cap of $1.93 billion and $8.61 worth of Round Dollar was traded on exchanges in the last day.
+During the last week, Round Dollar has traded up 0% against the US dollar.
+One Round Dollar token can currently be purchased for about $5.90 or 0.00019463 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.